kmr-ankitt/S-lang/README.md

 # S-lang

-S-lang is a dynamically typed Language designed for simplicity and ease of use.
+S-lang is a Dynamically typed Language Object Oriented programming language designed for simplicity and ease of use.

 ## Why